+86 1510-529-7925 [email protected]

 The large focus ring is perfect for me.
 Manually focusing it is easy but nailing the focus is a different story altogether.

 As good as the focus ring is, focusing the lens is not easy.
 The digital rangefinder is not up to the job, and even when using a split-screen or live view, it was extremely difficult in the beginning.
-It was on my old film cameras that I got used to focusing this lens as they have much better viewfinders for faster lens, and I slowly learned how to use this lens probably.
+It was on my old film cameras that I got used to focusing this lens, as they have much better viewfinders for fast lenses, and I slowly learned how to use this lens properly.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review